CO BROWN STADIUM TO RECEIVE RENOVATIONS

 The improvements are set to be completed prior the Bombers first home game at CO Brown Stadium when they host the new Kalamazoo Growlers on May 29th at 7:05pm with gates opening at 6:05pm.

 The Battle Creek Bombers are a member of the finest developmental league for elite college baseball players, the Northwoods League.
 Playing its 21st season of summer collegiate baseball, the Northwoods League is the largest organized baseball league in the world with 18 teams, drawing significantly more fans, in a friendly ballpark experience, than any league of its kind.
-A valuable training ground for coaches, umpires and front office staff, more than 115 Northwoods League players have advanced to Major League Baseball, including MLB All-Stars Max Scherzer (DET), Chris Sale (CWS), Jordan Zimmermann (WAS), Curtis Granderson (NYY), Allen Craig (STL) and Ben Zobrist (TB).
+A valuable training ground for coaches, umpires and front office staff, more than 115 Northwoods League players have advanced to Major League Baseball, including Cy Young Award winner Max Scherzer (DET) and MLB All-Stars Chris Sale (CWS), Jordan Zimmermann (WAS), Curtis Granderson (NYM), Allen Craig (STL) and Ben Zobrist (TB).
 All league games are viewable live and free of charge via the Northwoods League YouTube channel.
 For more information, visit www.battlecreekbombers.com